robguilarr/Brawlstars-retention-pipeline/README.md

-# Brawlstars Gamelogs Extractor & Processor pipeline
+# 🏜️🌮 Brawlstars Retention Pipeline

 ## Overview

-This is your new Kedro project, which was generated using `Kedro 0.18.4`.
+Kedro Pipeline to extract user retention metrics from Brawlstars API and load it to GCP, which was generated using `Kedro 0.18.4` and `Apache Spark 3.2.2`.

 Take a look at the [Kedro documentation](https://kedro.readthedocs.io) to get started.